 The risk of heart disease may not get the same attention as breast cancer.
-However, it’s responsible for one in four deaths in women.
+However, it’s responsible for

 “We know, offhand, that women’s heart health is largely neglected in both research and practice.
 Hopefully that’s changing,” Dr. Laurie Margolies, associate professor of radiology at the Icahn School of Medicine at Mount Sinai in New York, told Healthline.